Newbeeer/Poisson_flow/README.md

 - :star2: **How to set the hyper-parameters**​ :  The prior distribution on the $z=z_{max}$ hyperplane is a long-tail distribution.
 We recommend clipping the sample norm by the hyper-parameters `sampling.upper_norm`.
 Please refer to `Appendix B.1.1 `  and `Appendix B.2.1` in the paper (https://arxiv.org/abs/2209.11178) for our recommended setups for hyper-parameters `training.M`, `sampling.z_max` and `sampling.upper_norm` for general datasets.

-- To use the Euler forward method for solving PFGM ODE, please uncomment the Euler method code block in config files.
+- If RK45 solver exibits unstability for your dataset/neural network, please try to use Euler method or Improved Euler method.
+To use these methods for solving PFGM ODE, please uncomment the Euler method code block in config files.

 - TODO